Mega Man 4 (NES)

-And let’s face it -- if there is one thing the average maniacal mad scientist fears, it is becoming insignificant.
+And let’s face it — if there is one thing the average maniacal mad scientist fears, it is becoming insignificant.
 Odds are that Wily’s nightmares were full of visions of Mega Man sitting back, feet propped up on his desk and telling Dr. Light, “Wily’s on the loose again?
-I’d love to help and all, but I just ordered this pizza....why don’t you just send Roll or someone?
-Stopping that chump would be an okay first mission for a rookie, but it’s a waste of my time...”
+I’d love to help and all, but I just ordered this pizza....why don’t you just send someone who needs a confidence boost?”

 Fortunately for the forces of evil, Wily’s cognitive powers stretched beyond building robots and twitching his eyebrows.
 The evil little fellow proved he also was adept in the arts of hostage-taking and blackmail.
 Next thing you know, Wily’s sitting back in his easy chair working on his third snifter of brandy while someone else has to sweat over the mission of removing Mega Man from existence.